 Everybody loves Italian food and Hungarians are no exception.
-The Italian food options in Budapest include everything from Neapolitan-style pizza street vendors to northern-Italian fine dining restaurants.
-Most Italian restaurants in the city, however, dish out reliable, mid-range, pan-Italian classics along the lines of caprese salad, pasta carbonara, branzino, and tiramisu.
+The Italian food options in Budapest include everything from Neapolitan-style pizza food stalls to northern-Italian fine dining restaurants.
+Most places, however, specialize in reliable, mid-range, pan-Italian classics along the lines of Caprese salad, pasta carbonara, saltimbocca, and tiramisu.

 Opened in 2002, Pomo D'Oro is a well-known and beloved Italian restaurant in Budapest's Downtown.
 Pomo D'Oro isn't easy to categorize: it marries a red-sauce old school Italian trattoria and a modern restaurant with gastronomic ambitions.
 This means it caters equally well to middle-class Hungarian families looking for Italian comfort food, foodies with more adventurous palates, business customers, and tourists.
 As a result, the ever-expanding space, which has managed to retain an intimate atmosphere, is packed to capacity with an eclectic crowd every night of the week.

 Opened in 1997, Ristorante Krizia is an iconic Italian restaurant in Budapest.
 Owner-chef Graziano Cattaneo hails from the Lombardy region, which means that the menu features fish- and meat-heavy, northern-Italian dishes aside from the more typical pasta-based offerings.
 For example, Krizia is the only restaurant in Budapest where you can have a filet mignon paired with porcini mushrooms and a side of creamy polenta that's infused with a stracchino cheese (€22).
 It's as delicious as it sounds.